 Accordingly, if you are just starting the insurance claims process, it might take more time and you should be prepared for some delays.
 At the same time, the insurance company still has a duty to investigate in a timely manner.
-You should speak with your car accident lawyer about reasonable and unreasonable delays.
+You should speak with your lawyer about reasonable and unreasonable delays.

 Statute Of Limitations May Have Been Extended For Your Lawsuit

 Given that courts had to close due to the COVID-19 emergency in Georgia and have been forced to remain largely closed due to the high rates of COVID-19 community spread in the state, the Supreme Court of Georgia extended the statute of limitations for civil cases from March 14 to July 14, in effect giving injury victims an additional 122 days to file a lawsuit for a car accident.
 What does this mean for you?